SwiftCham/Computational_Theory/README.md

 ## Task 7: Turing Machines
-This task implements a Turing machine that adds 1 to a binary number, demonstrating fundamental concepts of computation theory and automata.
+This task implements a Turing machine that adds 1 to a binary number, demonstrating fundamental concepts of computation theory and automata, taking reference directly from Alan Turing's paper on the Entscheidungsproblem [10].
-Turing Machine Design

 A Turing machine consists of: